iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> I know I have been exposed at least 2 times.
+I personally reported one and was too ill to report the second.
+This app has not reported a thing.
+I am instinctively certain I've had other exposures.
+I was in a hospital ER over 8 hours in Jan 2020 with people bed to bed coughing, moaning, gagging, etc. I've received not one notification from this app.<br> :date: __2021-07-02 17:43:27__

 > I wouldn't install this because it's asking way too much of my private data activities.
 Doesn't seem very "privacy" friendly.<br> :date: __2021-06-23 07:47:14__

 > This is malware.It installed on my phone without my permission.<br> :date: __2021-06-23 02:37:35__